Policies and regulations

 Part II: Academic Regulations applicable to graduate studies only

 Note: The Academic Regulations in this Part came into effect on January 1, 2017.

-University of Ottawa policies are guiding principles or broad statements on courses of action to be consistently followed under specific conditions.
-Exceptions require the prior consent of an approving authority, very often the Administrative Committee.
+University of Ottawa policies and regulations set out guiding principles or courses of action to be consistently followed under specific conditions.
+Exceptions require the prior consent of an approving authority, very often the Administration Committee.